miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/general/template.md

   {{demo.snippet "general-simple.hbs"}}
 {{/docs-demo}}

-You can still customize the generated rows using the following parameters on `<table.body/>`:
+You can still customize the generated rows using the following arguments on `<table.body/>`:

-- `onRowClick` - adds a click action to each row, called with the clicked row's data as an argument
+- `@onRowClick` - adds a click action to each row, called with the clicked row's data as an argument
-- `rowClass` - adds a class to each `tr` element
+- `@rowClass` - adds a class to each `tr` element

-You will probably need to make more customizations, and to do so you will need to use `{{table.header}}` and/or `<table.body/>` in the block form.
+You will probably need to make more customizations, and to do so you will need to use `<table.header>` and/or `<table.body>` in the block form.
 This form allows you to:

 - Use any component or markup as a cell's content
 - Use the row data across multiple cells of the same row